roman-milk/roman-milk.github.io/rob-and-gail.md

+===

- ****** Rob and Gail Ch.
-03 ****** byJust_Plain_Bob© It was a much different Cindy who left my office that afternoon.
+It was a much different Cindy who left my office that afternoon.
 Our relationship wasn't suddenly sunshine and roses, but it did get better over time.
 It even got to the point where we hugged each other and kissed each other on the cheek.

  +++++++++++++++++